Sydney: Utilities

 Obtaining sufficient fresh water was difficult during early colonial times.
 A catchment called the Tank Stream sourced water from what is now the CBD but was little more than an open sewer by the end of the 1700s.
 The Botany Swamps Scheme was one of several ventures during the mid-1800s that saw the construction of wells, tunnels, steam pumping stations, and small dams to service Sydney's growing population.

-The first genuine solution to Sydney's water demands was the Upper Nepean Scheme which came into operation in 1886 and cost over £2 million.
-It transports water 100 km from the Nepean, Cataract, and Cordeaux rivers and continues to service about 15% of Sydney's total water needs.
+The Upper Nepean Scheme came into operation in 1886.
+It transports water 100 km from the Nepean, Cataract, and Cordeaux rivers and continues to service about 15% of Sydney's water needs.
 Dams were built on these three rivers between 1907 and 1935.
 In 1977 the Shoalhaven Scheme brought several more dams into service.

-The state-owned corporation WaterNSW now manages eleven major dams: Warragamba one of the largest domestic water supply dams in the world, Woronora, Cataract, Cordeaux, Nepean, Avon, Wingecarribee Reservoir, Fitzroy Falls Reservoir, Tallowa, the Blue Mountains Dams, and Prospect Reservoir.
+The state-owned corporation WaterNSW now manages eleven major dams: Warragamba, one of the largest domestic water supply dams in the world, Woronora, Cataract, Cordeaux, Nepean, Avon, Wingecarribee Reservoir, Fitzroy Falls Reservoir, Tallowa, the Blue Mountains Dams, and Prospect Reservoir.
 Water is collected from five catchment areas covering 16000 km2 and total storage amounts to 2.6 TL.
 The Sydney Desalination Plant came into operation in 2010.
-WaterNSW supplies bulk water to Sydney Water, a state-owned corporation that operates water distribution, sewerage and storm water management services across greater Sydney.
+WaterNSW supplies bulk water to Sydney Water, a state-owned corporation that operates water distribution, sewerage and storm water management services.

-The two distributors which maintain Sydney's electricity infrastructure are Ausgrid and Endeavour Energy.
-Their combined networks include over 815,000 power poles and 83000 km of electricity cables.
+Sydney's electricity infrastructure is maintained by Ausgrid and Endeavour Energy.
+Their combined networks include over 815,000 poles and 83000 km of cables.
+Submarine communications cable systems in Sydney include the Australia–Japan Cable, Telstra Endeavour and the Southern Cross Cable, which link Australia and countries in the Pacific.